refolfer/icingaweb2-module-perfdatagraphs/README.md

-**Note:** This is an early release that is still in development and prone to change

 # Icinga Web Performance Data Graphs

 Icinga Web Module for Performance Data Graphs.
 This module enables graphs on the Host and Service Detail View for